marcoaceves/NASA_API_Website/README.md

 JavaScript NASA API Project.

-I built this website using JavaScript to handle API requests that fetch and display weekly images.
+I built this website using JavaScript to handle API requests that fetch and display weekly images, and Videos.
 It also includes a feature to request random images from the database.

 Live page: https://marco-aceves-portfolio.vercel.app/nasa.html